reframe-hpc/reframe/docs/tutorial.md

 ```

 A regression test written in ReFrame is essentially a Python class that must eventually derive from `reframe.core.pipeline.RegressionTest`.
-In order to make the test available to the framework, every file defining regression tests must define the special function `_get_checks()`, which it should return a list of instantiated regression tests.
+In order to make the test available to the framework, every file defining regression tests must define the special function `_get_checks()`, which should return a list of instantiated regression tests.
 This method will be called by the framework upon loading your file, in order to retrieve the regression tests defined.
 The framework will pass some special arguments to the `_get_checks()` function through the `kwargs` parameter, which are needed for the correct initialization of the regression test.